 When selecting your GCSE subject choices, be aware that whilst many degree courses do not require specific subjects, others do.
 GCSE English and GCSE Mathematics are two of your core subjects and should be passed at a minimum of grade C level if you are to be considered for a range of Higher Education degree courses in future years.
-Business Management, Accounting, Economics or Finance courses will generally require a minimum grade B in Mathematics.
-Some Engineering/Engineering related degree courses accept a B grade in GCSE Mathematics but increasingly specify that applicants should have an A grade.
-All Midwifery courses will require applicants to have a B grade in GCSE Mathematics and GCSE Science.
+Business Management, Accounting, and Economics courses at QUB require a minimum grade B in Mathematics.

+The Finance Course at QUB requires an A grade in GCSE Mathematics.
+Some Engineering / Engineering related degree courses accept a B grade in GCSE Mathematics, but some ask applicants for an A grade.
+All Midwifery courses will require applicants to have a A / B grade in GCSE Mathematics and GCSE Single Award Science / Double Award Science.

-Choosing to study a BTEC qualification alongside GCSEs
+Choosing to study a BTEC Level 2 qualification alongside

 BTEC Level 2 qualifications are acceptable to UK universities and will be considered within an applicant's academic profile.
 However, universities and colleges in the Republic of Ireland do not accept BTEC qualifications and will expect students to apply with at least 6 GCSE subjects in their academic profile.
 The table below shows how a BTEC Level 2 qualification may be compared with a GCSE level 2 qualification.